xcomfan/xcomfan.github.io/gitref/branching/starting_merge.md

 [comment]: <> (TODO: I need to actually try the arguments being discussed here to understand how they work.)

-When merging you can use the -Xours or -Xtheirs options to git merge to tell Git to to prefer either their or your version.
-This means if there is a merge conflict the side you are specifying will win and you don't need to manually do the merging.
+When merging you can use the `-Xours` or `-Xtheirs` options to tell Git to to prefer either their or your version.
+This means if there is a merge conflict the side you are specifying will win and you don't need to manually resolve merge conflicts.

-`git merge -Xours somebranch`
+`git merge -Xours some_branch`

-This option will also work on the merge-file command for individual file  merges.

-[comment]: <> (TODO: Need to try this merge-file business)

-`git merge-file --ours`